Monetizado/proxyjs/README.md

 5. If they pay, automatically they will be redirected again to your page and see all the content.

 ## Available Networks
-For the Monetizado link tag, you have the following list of testnet networks for the Proxy:
+For the Monetizado link tag, you have the following list of networks for the Proxy:

+### Testnets

 - **arbitrum:sepolia**
 - **base:testnet**
 - **berachain:testnet**